robertisandor/DeepVision/documentation/source/tutorial.rst

     3. Input your GitHub username, which should be the same one stored on the remote machine.
 The webpage should be running on the specified ec2 address and the port specified by ``FLASK_RUN_PORT`` in ``.flaskenv``.

+    4. Make sure that you open port 8080 on your EC2.
+Then you can access the web application at http://{public_IP}:8080

 If you would like to run the instance on our EC2:

 	1. Keep the ``user_definition.py`` file as we provide.